 Listed below are the currently available platforms, points of contact, and associated user's fees on a per hour basis unless otherwise noted.
-The rates below do not include mission peculiar costs (MPCs) for a given campaign or deployment, it is only the rate of the aircraft from its home base:
+The rates below do not include mission peculiar costs (MPCs) for a given campaign or deployment, it is only the rate of the aircraft from its home base.
+This rate was increased due to the fuel cost increases during 2008.
+In the event that the cost of fuel at a deployment site significantly exceeds the government contract fuel rate, this additional cost will be included in the MPC.